Design Psychology: 10 Essential Experimental Principles

 The principle of closure states that we tend to fill in gaps between elements to perceive incomplete objects as being whole.

-If you're unfamiliar with this principle, take a look at the image below.
+If you’re unfamiliar with this principle of design psychology, take a look at the image below.

 Does it look like three black Pac-Man characters, or does it look like a white triangle overlayed on three complete black circles?